-Hailing from South Africa, Andre Botha graduated with a BS in Physiotherapy from the University of Cape Town in 1991.
-He gained experience working in Europe, Africa and across the US until settling in Hawaii where he owned a private practice clinic for over 10 years.
-He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute, and is an expert in helping people resolve low back and cervical spine issues.
-Andre's main goal is to customize physical therapy and improve the quality of life for every patient he treats.
+Hailing from South Africa, Andre Botha graduated with a Bachelors in Physiotherapy from the University of Cape Town in 1991.
+He gained experience working in Europe, Africa and across the United States until settling in Hawaii where he owned a private practice clinic for over 10 years.
+He specializes in outpatient orthopedic manual physical therapy and has earned the highest level of training from the McKenzie Institute, and is an expert in resolving low back and cervical spine issues.
+Andre's goal is to customize physical therapy and improve quality of life for every patient he treats.

 Amanda St Pierre